raharrasy/RL2019-BaseCodes/Exercise2/README.md

 1. `DiscreteHFO/HFOAttackingPlayer.py`
    - File to establish connections with HFO and preprocess state representations gathered from the HFO domain.
 2. `DiscreteHFO/HFODefendingPlayer.py`
-   - File to control defending NPCs inside the HFO environment.
+   - File to control defending player inside the HFO environment.
 3. `DiscreteHFO/HFOGoalkeepingPlayer.py`
-   - File to control Goalkeeping NPCs inside the HFO environment.
+   - File to control Goalkeeper inside the HFO environment.
 HFO environment cannot run without a goalkeeper.
 4. `DiscreteHFO/DiscretizedDefendingPlayer.py`
    - File to initialize the defending player.
 5. `DiscreteHFO/Goalkeeper.py`